Chery QQ3: Global markets

 The QQ is available in a number of export markets including Pakistan, Philippines (called QQ3), Singapore, Sri Lanka, South Africa (QQ3), Thailand and Vietnam.

-In Iran modiran khodro reached an agreement to produce the Chery QQ domestically in 2006, and it is marketed there as the MVM 110.
+In Iran, Iran Khodro reached an agreement to produce the Chery QQ domestically in 2006, and it is marketed there as the MVM 110.
 It is offered with two engine options, a 3-cylinder 0.8 liter and a 4-cylinder 1.1 liter.

 In Iran, production of the QQ followed a 2002 decision from GM to stop supplying Kerman Khodro with Daewoo Matiz knock-down kits.
 Daewoo cars had been assembled by the company since 1997, but this Korean automaker stopped exporting to Iran after being acquired by GM in 2002.It is offered with two engine options, a 3-cylinder 0.8 liter and a 4-cylinder 1.1 liter.
 Quest Motor Corporation is also assembling the Chery QQ since some time in the year 2011.

 As of 2006, the QQ is being sold in Malaysia, with the 0.8 L (812 cc) engine producing 52 hp at 6,000 rpm and a max torque of 75.5 Nm between 3,500 and 4,000rpm.

 In 2012, the model received a facelift and was sold in its home market as the QQ3 Sport.
 With some inspiration from the 2008 Kia Morning/Picanto, the front and rear ends were completely redesigned.
 It mounted a new, more efficient 1.0L engine (SQR371F), a black interior with silver-painted inserts and a darker bi-color upholstery.